apheliana/chrono/README.md

 # Chrono

-This project aims people to make their own lists like the "Articles I've read" or "Movies I've watched".
+This project aims people to make their own lists like the "Articles I've read" or "Movies I've watched"

+- You can create yours lists on the '/lists' page by clicking 'Create a list'
-- You can see your lists by clicking 'Your lists' on the 'Home' page.
-(If you have any)
+- You can see your lists by clicking 'Your lists' on the 'Home' page
-<br><space><space>* List name - Description - Total number of entries
+  - List name - Description - Total number of entries
-- You can create lists on the '/lists' page by clicking 'Create a list'.
-- You can see and add entries by clicking the list name on 'lists' page.
+- You can see and add entries by clicking the list name on 'lists' page
-<br><space><space>* Entry name - Date you read/watched... it.
+  - Entry name - Date you read/watched... it.
-- You can update the list and entries on the 'list/id' page.
+- You can update the list and entries on the 'list/id' page

-A local storage file called '@forCrowd/chrono/data' would be created as a temporary database when you first created a list.

 ## Stack